liranh85/webpack-boilerplates/esnext-scss/README.md

 ```
 2) In your browser, navigate to http://localhost:8081

-Webpack will now watch your code, and when a change is detected, it will re-compile it
+Webpack will now watch your code, and when a change is detected, it will re-compile it and reload the page in your browser.

 ### Build
 ```